OsBlaineOra/db-devops-tools/README.md

 ### Working in the Oracle Cloud Shell
 * The instructions in this lab use nano to edit files.
 (You are welcome to use another editor if you prefer.)
-When instructed to save a file in nano do the following.
+To close and save a file in nano do the following.
    1. Ctrl-X
    1. Y
    1. Enter